 Swollen Gums Around One Tooth: 7 Possible Causes

-In this article, we’ll look at the different reasons why your gums might swell around one tooth, from the most common causes to the rare ones.
+In this article, we’ll look at the various reasons your gums might swell around a single tooth, from the most common causes to the rare ones.

 1. Gum Inflammation or Gingivitis